The Silver Forget-Me-Not (Catochrysops panormus exiguus)

 The upperside is a pale silvery blue, mostly unmarked except for a black tornal spot on the hindwing in the male.
 Females are more heavily marked above with a broad dark grey apical borders and dull-blue wing bases.
 This shot, taken by ButterflyCircle member Koh Cher Hern at Pulau Ubin last weekend, shows a resting Silver Forget-Me-Not on a blade of grass.

 You have read this article with the title Butterflies Galore!
 Silver Forget-Me-Not.
-You can bookmark this page URL http://butterflymuse.blogspot.com/2013/12/butterflies-galore-silver-forget-me-not.html.
+You can bookmark this page URL https://butterflymuse.blogspot.com/2013/12/butterflies-galore-silver-forget-me-not.html.
 Thanks!

 No comment for "Butterflies Galore!
 Silver Forget-Me-Not"